5alih/smcphys/README.md

 # smcphys.h

 A single-header library that replicates Minecraft's movement physics in C/C++.
 Built with raylib for rendering and input handling.
+There is a branch for C++ version too.

 ## Features
 - Accurate Minecraft-like movement physics